“This installation package is not supported by this processor type. Contact your product vendor.”

 CHECKWIND is intended to be a simple as possible.

-- Select the Structure Type and enter the associated parameters in the STRUCTURE menu.
+- Select the Type and and other relevant paramters in the STRUCTURE tab.

-- Enter an address, coordinates, or double-click on the map and CHECKWIND will determine the relevant site parameters at that point.
+- Enter an address, coordinates, or double-click on the map.

 CHECKWIND uses Firefox as the user agent for accessing Google Maps data.
 Please ensure this is not blocked/filtered with your network security settings.